unicode-org/cldr/docs/dev/GenerateTestData.md

 # TL;DR

 Run GenerateTestData.java.
-There is still a manual step at the end

 # Structure

-There are currently 4 directories in common/testData.
+There are currently 5 directories in common/testData.
 Each also has a _readme.txt with copyright information for all the files in that directory.
 The format of the files in the directory is either in the individual data files, or in the _readme.txt